ken-okabe/flakes-git-template/README.md

 sudo swapon /dev/nvme0n1p3
 ```

 ## 2.3.
-Clone and Configure Your Flake
+Clone Your Flakes from the GitHub Repository

 Create the necessary directories on the target disk and clone your repository.
 Replace `USER` and `GITHUB_USER_NAME` with your own details.